 Lighting of autumn leaves

-Otaguro Park is a graceful Japanese garden of about 9,000 square meters, located at the former residence of Motoo Otaguro (1893 – 1979).
-Born the son of a wealthy businessman, Otaguro was a renowned music critic, who contributed, above all, to the dissemination of Western music in Japan.
-Today the park is run by Tokyo’s Suginami City.
+Otaguro koen is a stroll garden of about 9,000 square meters, located at the former residence of Motoo Otaguro (1893 – 1979).
+Born the son of a wealthy businessman, Otaguro became a renowned music critic, who contributed, above all, to the dissemination of Western music in Japan.

 Otaguro Park (photo courtesy: Suginami City, Tokyo)